cosmos/cosmos-sdk/x/slashing/spec/05_hooks.md

 ## Staking hooks

-The slashing module implements the x/staking `StakingHooks` used to keep information about validators.
-During the app initialization, these hooks should be registered in the staking module object.
+The slashing module implements the `StakingHooks` defined in `x/staking` and are used as record-keeping of validators information.
+During the app initialization, these hooks should be registered in the staking module struct.

 The following hooks impact the slashing state: